andrewmarkham/contentsecuritypolicy/README.md

 ### Dependencies

-The module requires the compatibility level of the database to be >= 130
+The module requires the compatibility level of the database to be >= 130 As of version 2.6.0 support of .NET6 and .NET7 has been removed.
 ----

 ## Content Security Policy